DataDog/documentation/content/en/agent/guide/gcp-private-service-connect.md

 Datadog exposes some of its data intake services in Google Cloud as Private Service Connect [_published services_][2], as seen in the [table of published services](#published-services).

-You can configure a PSC endpoint to expose a private IP address for each Datadog intake service; this IP address routes traffic to the Datadog backend.
-You can then configures a Google Cloud [_Private DNS Zone_][3] to override the DNS names corresponding to the products for each endpoint that is consumed.
+You can configure a PSC endpoint to expose a private IP address for each Datadog intake service.
+This IP address routes traffic to the Datadog backend.
+You can then configure a Google Cloud [_Private DNS Zone_][3] to override the DNS names corresponding to the products for each endpoint that is consumed.

 {{< img src="agent/guide/psc/gcp-psc-overview-1.png" alt="Google Cloud Private Service Connect schema.
 On the left, a 'Customer VPC' box contains Datadog Agents sending data to a PSC endpoint.
 On the right, a 'Datadog VPC' box contains a service attachment in communication with Datadog services.
 The endpoint in the 'Customer VPC' box connects to the service attachment in the 'Datadog VPC' box through the Google Cloud backbone. " >}}